neo-project/docs/docs/en-us/basic/technology/neovm.md

 ### Execution Process

-Neo supports multi-language smart contract development.
+NEO supports multi-language smart contract development.
 NeoCompiler compiles multi-language smart contracts into unified avm bytecode files, which are then decoded and executed by NeoVM.
 Cross-platform compatibility are achieved with multi-language compliers and virtual machines.

 A complete execution process is as follows: